Sturnella neglecta neglecta

 Status: Abundant regular spring and fall migrant statewide.
 Abundant breeder west, central, and northeast, common southeast.
 Uncommon regular winter visitor south and east, rare elsewhere.

 Documentation: Specimen: UNSM ZM11049, 30 Oct 1890 Lincoln, Lancaster Co.

-Taxonomy: Two weakly-differentiated subspecies have been recognized (Pyle 1997, Clements et al 2016): confluenta, breeding from coastal southwest British Columbia to southwest California, wintering to western Arizona, and neglecta, breeding from interior southern British Columbia to southeast California east to southern Ontario and northwest Louisiana, wintering to southwest California and Mississippi.
-These subspecies were combined by Jaramillo and Burke (1999) and Gill and Donsker (2017) based on differences being only clinal.
-We follow the latter authors in considering the species monotypic.
+Taxonomy: Two weakly-differentiated subspecies have been recognized (Pyle 1997): confluenta, breeding from coastal southwest British Columbia to southwest California, wintering to western Arizona, and neglecta, breeding from interior southern British Columbia to southeast California east to southern Ontario and northwest Louisiana, wintering to southwest California and Mississippi.
+These subspecies were combined by Jaramillo and Burke (1999) and Gill and Donsker (2017) based on differences being only clinal, although Gill et al (2021) reversed their earlier position and recognized confluenta.

 Bruner et al (1904) suggested that Western Meadowlarks from “the lake region of Cherry County” differ in some respects from both Eastern Meadowlarks and Western Meadowlarks from elsewhere in Nebraska, although “the sending of specimens east has so far failed to satisfactorily settle their relationship”.
 We were unable to find details on these differences; we are unaware of any DNA studies that have included samples from the Nebraska Sandhills population.

 Spring: Migration timing is difficult to determine because of the presence of wintering birds, but arrival of migrants is characterized by small flocks of 15-40 birds (“choirs”; Lanny Randolph, Robin Harding, pers. comm.) which begin singing as early as late Jan.
 There was “multiple singing” in northern Antelope Co 12 Jan 2014, and 31 were singing near Darr, Dawson Co 9 Feb 2003.
 Far-flung singles calling as far north as Knox Co 14 Feb 1999 and as far west as Scotts Bluff Co 15 Feb 2002, as well as a group of 15 on 4 Feb 2006 may have been early migrants or wintering birds.